 In an increasingly digitized environment, cybersecurity is an indispensable element for the survival and growth of any company.

-A reliable provider should offer a complete portfolio of services that includes:
+A reliable provider should offer a complete portfolio of services that includes: 24/7 threat monitoring, incident management, forensic analysis, consulting, and pentesting.
+Furthermore, they should have recognized certifications that endorse their competence.

 The provider must understand the regulatory, operational, and technological particularities of your sector.
 Protecting a financial entity is not the same as protecting a retail or health company.